To integrate graduate education and research with supervised practice to prepare

 #1 - The dietetic internship program will prepare graduates to be competent entry-level practitioners in the field of dietetics.

-♦ 100% of students respond that they feel prepared to accept a position with primary responsibility being clinical nutrition on exit interview evaluation.
+1.6 On exit interview evaluation, 100% of students respond that they feel prepared to accept a position with primary responsibility being clinical nutrition.

-♦ At least 80% of responding employers will rate entry-level performance of program graduates as "3 = adequately skilled" or "4 = highly skilled" on employer survey (based on 4 point scale).
+1.8.
+At least 90% of responding employers will rate interprofessional competence of program graduates as "3=adequately skilled" or "4=highly skilled" on employer survey (based on a 4 point scale).

-♦ 80% of graduates will incorporate evidenced-based knowledge into their practice.
+2.1 100% of students will incorporate evidence-based knowledge into their academic

 The dietetic internship program was granted full accreditation by the Accreditation

 Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition